NatalyKos/Rep4G2912/Manual_for_md.md

 You need to put $ before and after every single word you need to write with a cute font, without space

 ## This is the end!

+This is a new branch - text_formatting

+This is a third branch - lists

+To add non-numerated lists use *, a space and then the text

+* Element 1

+* Element 2

+To add numerated lists you need to add a number and dot, then the text

+1. Element 1

+2. Element 2

+hello again